Mbox locking not NFS-safe

 I'm not sure about the above, because I have never used liblockfile.

-#7 Updated by Hiroyuki Yamamoto about 1 month ago
+#7 Updated by Hiroyuki Yamamoto almost 5 years ago

 I have created a patch loosely based on HAYASHI's one:

 lockfile_check() is omitted since g_timeout_add() doesn't work in this context.

 Ricardo, can you test this patch and apply if it's okay?

 #8 Updated by Ricardo Mones almost 5 years ago

 Many thanks for the patch!
 As far as I can see it is correct: implements mbox locking in the recommended order, also giving priority to lockf (fnctl) over flock on systems which have both (like Debian systems).

 Are you planning to do a new release soon?

 Just asking to see if it's worth to port the patch to current Debian package or is simply better to wait a few days for the new release.

 #12 Updated by Ricardo Mones almost 5 years ago